FigSystems/dpt/doc/spec.md

             └── example.txt
 ```

 Most fpkgs are distributed as .fpkg files.
-A .fpkg file is just a compressed tar archive containing the fpkg.
+A .fpkg file is just a zstd compressed tar archive containing the fpkg.

 ## Generating packages